spenceg85/MET-Collection-Search-Tool/readme.md

 ## If it was a bigger project

-This is a coding challenge and scope is quite small.
+This is an open-source side project and scope is quite small.
 If it was a bigger project, doing the following would be better:

 1. More focus on architecture and software design would be necesssary.
 Better project folder and component structure.
 2. Choosing typescript would be better (especially with multiple developers on team).